zpoley/json-command/README.md

 JSON command line processing toolkit.

-No more writing code to inspect or transform JSON objects.
+no more writing code to inspect or transform JSON objects.

 this npm module includes a "json" command. the json command processes standard input and parses json objects. json currently handles a few different standard